 Imatinib is mainly metabolized by the liver.
 Patients with mild or moderate liver dysfunction should be given the minimum recommended dose of 400 mg daily, and patients with severe liver dysfunction should start at 300 mg daily.
-The dose can be reduced if not tolerated.
+The dose can be reduced if not tolerated (see sections WARNINGS AND PRECAUTIONS, ADVERSE DRUG REACTIONS, AND CLINICAL PHARMACOLOGY).